cyndichin/cyndichin.github.io/_posts/2025-05-29-homepageRebuildProject.markdown

 ![Homepage Rebuild Directory](/images/ios/homepageRebuildProject/02-directory.png)

-**Phase Breakdown**
+### Phase Breakdown
 Due to the large scope of the homepage, the rebuild project was broken up into two phases.
 The phases were also a way to help QA test and familiarize with the homepage rebuild project without waiting until full completion.
 This would help catch issues earlier if needed.

-**Phase I** - Create a foundation for the homepage using diffable datasource and compositional layout and start the Redux foundation for the following subsections: Top Sites Section, Pocket Section, Customize Homepage.
+**Phase I** - Create a foundation for the homepage using diffable datasource and compositional layout and start the Redux foundation for the following subsections:
+- Header
+- Top Sites Section
+- Pocket Section
+- Customize Homepage

 Also, includes wallpaper, context menu, scrolling logic.

-**Phase II** - Continue to rebuild the other homepage subsections: Messaging, Bookmarks Section, Jump Back In.
+**Phase II** - Continue to rebuild the other homepage subsections:
+- Messaging
+- Bookmarks Section
+- Jump Back In

 Also, includes adding telemetry + adhering to our new telemetry naming guidelines.

 I foresaw that top sites and jump back in section would take the most time so I made sure to split the two in diferent phases to balance out the timeline.
 To help in keeping tracking with my progress, I would create a simply spreadsheet shown below, which really helps me when working on a self-led project.